|

 Copyright: 07/1946

 Startling Comics #40 - In an apparent flashback story to the end of the War with Japan, Don Davis is asked, as a 'crack F.B.I. operative' to fly from the Philippines into Japan to get a chart of big-gun emplacements along the Japanese coast.
+Click here to read the story.

-34 The Death Boat The Death Boat
+The Death Boat

 Published by Better Publications